-- Regular monitoring and analysis of the Service's Equality measures through the electronic CorVu Performance Management System and reports provided to Senior Managers. - Monthly reporting to departments produced at regular and specific intervals and formal quarterly PMM Performance Review Meeting to discuss areas for improvement. - Equality and Diversity is a standing Agenda item for Quarterly PMM Performance Review Meetings. - The scrutiny function is based on quarterly exception reporting to the Performance Review Group, consisting of the Principal Management Team and Area Managers.
-This group reviews a whole range of performance indicators, including those for equalities. - This information and progress on employment targets and service delivery measures is also passed on up to the full FRA. - This is enhanced with analysis and research on national best practice/top quartile performance to support the achievement of the targets. - In depth trend analysis conducted for Equality measures and census/demographics for setting future long term targets utilising the Target Setting Proformas. - New targets and action plans have been developed through involvement with stakeholders/ departments such as HR and Organisational Development for E&D measures
+- Regular monitoring and analysis of the Service's Equality measures through the electronic CorVu Performance Management System and reports provided to Senior Managers. - Equality and Diversity is a standing Agenda item for Quarterly PMM Performance Review Meetings.
+This group reviews progress on a whole range of performance indicators, including those for equalities. - This information and progress on employment targets and service delivery measures is also reported regularly to the Authority. - This is enhanced with analysis and research on national best practice/top quartile performance to support the achievement of the targets.

+• In depth trend analysis conducted for equality measures and census/demographic information for setting future long term targets.

-Partnership Working
+Partnership Working:

 Partnerships are essential aspects of the Service's way of working.
 Effective partnerships can help to improve and strengthen service delivery, they can achieve more efficient and effective use of resources, and they can improve our overall performance.
-The Service is committed to Partnership Working that enhances our service delivery and maximises the opportunities for addressing our vision, our objectives and our priorities
+The Service is committed to Partnership Working that enhances our service delivery and maximises the opportunities for addressing our vision, our objectives and our priorities.